JanneM/Ruse/README.md

 To get the PSS for a process, you (or the kernel) have to go through each and every allocated memory area, look up how many processes have allocated this, then calculate the proportion owed by this process.
 A large application has thousands of separate memory areas, and in extreme cases estimating this calue can take seconds.

 Also, in practice this difference often doesn't matter much.
 For scientific applications, especially those that are memory hungry, shared data such libraries is only a small fraction of the memory needed.
-The vast bulk is input or working data structures that are unique to the running process.
+The vast bulk of allocted memory is used for input or working data structures that are unique to the running process.
 That memory isn't shared and doesn't differ between RSS and PSS.

 We default to using RSS for these reasons.
 It is far more efficient; it will tend to be pessimistic, so you won't go wrong using it as basis for your memory allocations; and in practice the difference is usually not large enough to worry about.